Recloser: Description

-Autoreclosers are made in single-phase and three-phase versions, using oil, vacuum, or SF6 interrupters.
+Reclosers are made in single-phase and three-phase versions, using oil, vacuum, or sulfur hexafluoride (SF6) interrupters.
 Controls for the reclosers range from the original electromechanical systems to digital electronics with metering and SCADA functions.
 The ratings of reclosers run from 2.4–38 kV for load currents from 10–1200 A and fault currents from 1–16 kA.

 On a 3-phase circuit, a recloser is more beneficial than three separate fuse cutouts.
 For example, on a wye to delta conversion, when cutouts are used on the wye side and only 1 out of 3 of the cutout fuses open, some customers on the delta side have a low voltage condition, due to voltage transfer through the transformer windings.
 Low voltage can cause severe damage to electronic equipment.
 But when a recloser is used, all three phases open, thereby eliminating the problem.

 History

 Reclosers were invented in the mid 1900s in the USA with the earliest reclosers introduced by Kyle Corporation in the early 1940s.
 Reclosers were originally oil-filled hydraulic devices with rudimentary mechanical-protection-relaying capabilities.
 Modern automatic circuit reclosers are significantly more advanced than the original hydraulic units.
 The advent of semiconductor based electronic protective relays in the 1980s resulted in increased recloser sophistication, allowing for differing responses to the various cases of abnormal operation or fault on an electric power distribution network.
 The high-voltage insulation and interrupting devices in modern reclosers typically consist of solid dielectric insulation with vacuum interrupters for current interruption and arc quenching.